 “I really felt a difference in the canter, felt like he was able to "sit" a lot more, so I had a feeling of him lowering his hips under him which I dont normally get. ...for the first time I felt him use his hindquarters..”

 There is usually an immediate, notable improvement in the horse's condition after a single session, such as an increased range of motion or improved conformation.
-Longer term results may include improvements in immunity, overall health, mobility, condition and weight gain for underweight horses.
+Longer term results may include improvements in immunity, overall health, mobility, condition and weight gain for underweight horses or dogs.

-This will depend upon the horse's condition.
+This will depend on condition.
 Best results are normally achieved after 2 or 3 sessions, 3 weeks apart.

 A horse can be treated the week of a competition providing it is already on a maintenance schedule.
 Pre and Post Competition sessions can also be arranged at the competition venue.